 The bus, RM857, was originally built in July 1961 and is based precisely on the look of the bus when it operated along route 11 in 1966.
 It is now privately owned and regularly features at vintage transport events across the UK.

 Each component of the model has been expertly produced from high-quality die-cast metal and durable plastic, with many photo-etched parts.
+This is the same materials that many Diecast Cars UK fans use in their builds.
 The finished model also contains a number of special features, such as a working blind box, fully operational lights and even a bell that works to signal to the driver.

 The magazine will be available from retailers across the UK, as well as through a dedicated website www.buildtheroutemaster.com.
 TfL is also working with Hachette Partworks to offer the magazine to other worldwide territories in the future.